bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/site/index.md

 ```

 - Two sites are defined using the same network listener `default`.
-- The first site is used by default as no host is specified.
+- The first site `main` is used by default as no host is specified.
-- The second site defines a host to limit its access from the host `admin.example.org`.
+- The second site `admin` defines a host to limit its access to the only host `admin.example.org`.

 ## Directives